cdown/sshrc/README.md

     $ foo
     I work with tmux, too

 After the SHELL variable is set, any new tmux server will load your configurations.
 The -S option will start a separate tmux server at /tmp/russelltmuxserver.
-Don't try to access the vanilla tmux server when your SHELL environment variable set: if the server isn't already running, other users will get your configurations with their own sessions.
+Don't try to access the vanilla tmux server when your SHELL environment variable is set: if the server isn't already running, other users will get your configurations with their own sessions.